Benedict-Ignacio/EightPuzzle/README.md

 - For the Uniform Cost blind search algorithm, type 3.

 The program will return the following information:
+- Program tracing from initial state to goal state
 - Depth of the solution
 - Total nodes expanded
 - Maximum queue size
 - Nodes currently in fronter
+- Search runtime